petersenpeter/CellExplorer/docs/interface/description.md

 The Display Settings panel allows you to customize the plots in Cell Explorer.
 Cell-type list: Defines the displayed cell-types.
-Layout: Adjust the layout and number of cell specific plots to display: `1+3` -> `3+6` 1.-6. view: A dropdown for each of the cell plots containing available options like the *Firing rate map*, *tSNE plots*, *Sharp wave-ripple*, *Autocorrelograms*, *waveforms*,  all plots associated with the selected cell.
+Layout: Adjust the layout and number of cell specific plots to display: `1+3` -> `3+6` 1.-6. view: A drop-down menu for each of the cell plots containing available options like the *Firing rate map*, *tSNE plots*, *Sharp wave-ripple*, *Autocorrelograms*, *waveforms*,  all plots associated with the selected cell.

 ### Plot selection
 The plot selection panel allows you to customize the first scatter plot, select what data to display, change the axis type, adjust the plotting style and the color groups.

+`Plot style`: Allows you to alter the [custom plot]({{"/interface/group-plots/"|absolute_url}}): 1.
+2D and 3D scatter plot.
+2. 2D scatter plot with histograms.
+3. Raincloud plot.

 `Select X`,`Select Y` and `Select Z` data: Allows you to select what metrics that are displayed on the X,Y and Z axes respectively.